 While all ivy league haircuts are swept to the side, some have more defined parts than others.
 To make your part stand out, try styling your hair while wet.
-To do so, first comb your hair backwards.
+To do so, first, comb your hair backward.
 Then, use a fine comb to create a straight part on one side, brushing the hair on either side away.
 Finally, either let your hair dry naturally or blow-dry it to add extra volume.

 Ivy League Undercut Hairstyle

 Want to make your ivy league haircut wow?
 Consider adding an undercut to the mix.
 Although ivy league cuts typically have shorter sides and a slightly longer top, an undercut can take this look to the next level.
 Thanks to its contrast, an ivy league undercut hairstyle appears eye-catching and impressive.

 Curly Ivy League Hairstyle